 The starting price for the base model is around $1,400, but there are plenty of options for exporting and importing thanks to the built-in SD card reader.

 Maybe because they are tired of losing market share to Apple, Dell applied focus that upped their game considerably – earning them a spot on the list of best laptops for editing video.
-This is also a solid entry as one of the best pc video editing laptops.
-With a starting price point of around $1,000, this is a great option where cost is a factor.
+This is also a solid entry as one of the best PC video editing laptops.

 It features 16GB of DDR4 RAM, a spectacular ultra high-def 3840 x 2160 display, a 512GB solid-state drive, 4 GB of GDDR5 in the Nvidia GeForce GTX 1050 GPU, and a 2.80GHz quad-core Intel Core i7 processor.

-The XPS 15 is quite sturdy and durable, being constructed from premium materials like Gorilla Glass from Corning, carbon fiber, and machined aluminum.
-There is only one Thunderbolt 3 port, but several others are offered, such as an HDMI port, USB 3.0 port, SD card reader, and a headphone jack.
+The XPS 15 is very strong and sturdy, built from premium materials like Gorilla Glass from Corning, carbon fiber, and machined aluminum.

 Although a gaming laptop by design, the ASUS is one of the best laptops for video editing you can find.
 The base price starts at around $950, while the tricked-out version runs about $1,150.